mongodb/docs-c/source/docs-libmongoc/mongoc_read_prefs_t.rst

 Synopsis
 --------

-:symbol:`mongoc_read_prefs_t` provides an abstraction on top of the MongoDB connection read preferences.
+:ref:`mongoc_read_prefs_t` provides an abstraction on top of the MongoDB connection read preferences.
 It allows for hinting to the driver which nodes in a replica set should be accessed first and how.

 You can specify a read preference mode on connection objects, database objects, collection objects, or per-operation.
 Generally, it makes the most sense to stick with the global default mode, ``MONGOC_READ_PRIMARY``.
 All of the other modes come with caveats that won't be covered in great detail here.